WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: The World Knowledge-Informed Semantic Evaluation (WISE) Benchmark

 Most existing benchmarks adopt prompt designs that are overly straightforward and lack semantic complexity.
 They primarily evaluate whether models can combine visual elements as explicitly instructed, but fail to assess the models' capacity for complex semantic understanding and integration of world knowledge in text-to-image generation.
 Going beyond simply mapping words to pixels, we propose to evaluate world knowledge of current T2I models, which refers to the vast and diverse information, facts, and relationships that constitute our understanding of the real world.
 In our work, we focus on common world knowledge that can be represented visually.
 As shown in Figure~\ref{fig:examples}, WISE comprises 1000 prompts designed to assess T2I models' understanding and application of this knowledge across three major domains: Cultural Common Sense, Spatio-temporal Reasoning, and Natural Science, which are divided into 25 subdomains.

 \textbf{Data Collection and Prompt Design.}\quad We collected prompts from a variety of sources, including educational materials, encyclopedias, common sense problem sets, and synthetic data generated by LLMs.
 These initial prompts were then refined and extended by human annotators to ensure their clarity, complexity, and explicit ground truth.
 Each prompt is accompanied by an explanation that describes the world knowledge and reasoning required for a potentially successful image generation.
+We summarize the sourcing and quality-control process in \autoref{tab:prompt_sourcing}.
 Specifically, the details of our three parts are as follows:

 \textit{Cultural common sense.}\quad The Cultural Common Sense domain of WISE aims to evaluate the ability of models to understand specific cultural knowledge and apply it to image generation, which reflects the key aspects of understanding the real world.
 Models should not only understand the visual features of objects (e.g., shape, size, and color), but also match them with cultural knowledge of the real world.
 A model lacking such intrinsic knowledge matching will be an unintelligent image generator that can only grasp the surface correspondence between text nouns and visual elements, but cannot understand the cultural role of objects in the real world.
 This section covers a wide range of topics and is subdivided into 10 fine-grained sub-domains, including festivals, sports, religion, crafts, architecture, animals, plants, art, celebrities, and daily life.
 Together, these categories cover a wide range of cultural experiences and knowledge of humans.
 For example, prompts may involve generating images related to traditional festival customs, characteristic ethnic crafts, iconic landmarks, animals and plants with specific cultural significance, common sense in daily life, or events and objects related to celebrities.